 Where to Buy Lentils

 Lentils can be purchased in bags like dried beans, but are also a popular offering in bulk bins.
-Because lentils are a staple food in most of the Middle East, India, and Asia, check ethnic markets for a greater selection and lower prices.
+Because lentils are a staple food in most of the Middle East, India, and Asia, check those types of markets for a greater selection and lower prices.
 Most grocery stores stock the common brown, green, and red lentils, but you may need to go online for the French and black varieties.
 You can also purchase ready-to-eat canned lentils, but beware of the high sodium content; rinsing canned lentils before you use them washes away some of the salt.

 Dried lentils have an extremely long shelf life.
 Store them in an airtight container away from light, heat, and moisture.
 An airtight container also keeps insects out, which easily infest improperly stored dried grains and legumes.
 Cooked lentils stay good stored in an airtight container in the refrigerator for up to a week or in the freezer for up to three months, making them a good ingredient for a weekend meal prep plan.

 Brown lentils hold their shape well but get mushy if you overcook them.
 This common variety cooks quickly (in about 20 minutes) and requires no soaking like most other beans.
 Use mild brown lentils in soups, stews, salads, pilafs, and more.